Frank Bramblett, 1947-2015, was an American artist.

-This painting represents not only the artist’s close marriage with his wife but also his grounding both in Alabama, Helen Keller’s home state, and Pennsylvania where the artist had most of his creative life.
-The painting makes reference to Marcel Duchamp, whose major work is in the guardianship of the Philadelphia Musuem of Art.
+The painting represents not only the artist’s close marriage with his wife but also his grounding both in Alabama, Helen Keller’s home state, and Pennsylvania where the artist spent most of his creative life.

 Tete-A-Tete, and detail, 1999, mixed media, pigments, marble dust and encaustic on panel

-This painting is a remembrance of a conversation, when a child, of the artist with a black American who explained that the disfigurations of his body were from an attack on him by a group of white men.
+This painting is a remembrance of a conversation, when a child, of the artist with an African-American who explained that the disfigurations of his body were from an attack on him by a group of white Americans.

 Tracings of blood on every fingertip and whole body organs pulling away from each other.